diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 You can perform explicit type conversion using `CAST`.
 For example, CAST('1' AS INT) will convert the string '1' to the integer value 1.
 If the cast fails—as it does in CAST('X' AS INT), for example—the expression returns NULL.

 ### Hive Tables
 A Hive table is logically made up of the data being stored and the associated metadata describing the layout of the data in the table.
-The data typically resides in HDFS, although it may reside in any Hadoop filesystem, including the local filesystem or S3.
+The data typically resides in HDFS, although it may `reside in any Hadoop filesystem`, including the local filesystem or S3.
 Hive stores the metadata in a relational database and not in, say, HDFS.

 #### Managed Tables and External Tables
 When you create a table in Hive, by default Hive will manage the data, which means that Hive `moves the data` into its warehouse directory(managed tables).
 Alternatively, you may create an external table, which tells Hive to `refer to` the data that is at an existing location outside the warehouse directory.